godspeedsystems/gs_doc/docs/microservices/datasources/datastore.md

 ## Prisma Datastore Setup
 The framework has inbuilt feature of setting up datastore automatically whenever a new `{datastore_name}.prisma` file is created in the `src/datasources` folder.
 In case, you are getting any error in the datastore setup, then you can refer to below section for manual setup:

+> During the project setup, if you have not specified the type of datastore you just added, then you will have to execute `godspeed update` in project root directory, outside the dev container.
+This will deploy the container for this datastore in the dev container environment.

 ### Model setup
 Prisma model setup is done using prisma generate and db push commands.